Maximum Adjusted Scores for Handicap Purposes

 When will you need to do these calculations manually?

-If you are not playing in any form of Gross or Net competition, you may wish to “pick-up” before finishing the hole.
-You will need to know the maximum value for that hole before you do this.
+- When you "pick-up" prior to finishing a hole.
+If you are not playing in any form of Gross or Net competition, you may wish to “pick-up” before completing the hole.
+You will need to know your maximum value for that hole before you do this.

 Click here to download and print the Quick Tip.